 - Take any medicines you or your children might need.

 - You have the right to live a life free from violence and fear.

 - You are not alone: Research shows that as many as one in ten women are in an abusive relationship.
 It happens to women of all ages, classes, races, and religions.

-- You are not to blame: You partner/ the perpetrator has choices about the way they behave
+- You are not to blame: Your partner or the perpetrator has choices about the way they behave

 - You can't change your partner's behaviour: The only way for the perpetrator to change is for them to realise that they have a problem and seek help.

 - You are in danger if you ignore the violence: The violence tends to get worse the longer it goes on.

 - Break the silence - do not remain isolated: Get help from someone you trust, or you can contact one of the organisations that offer specialist information and support,

 - The impact on children: The impact of domestic violence and abuse on children can be similar to the effect of any other abuse or trauma

 - There is life after an abusive relationship: Many people discover they enjoy living without a partner and others form new and loving relationships that they never believed were possible when they were with their violent partner.